Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/EasyBuild/README.md

 ### Version 4.9.1 for LUMI/23.12 and 24.03

--   Trivial port of the 4.7.1 EasyConfig
+-   Started as a trivial port of the 4.8.2 EasyConfig

 -   At first removed support for loading `EasyBuild-tools` as the reason for it is
     no longer there (MATLAB installation done differently).

+-   Needed to modify `libsci.py` in `toolchains/linalg` in the framework as it should now check `CRAY_PE_LIBSCI_PREFIX_DIR` instead of `CRAY_LIBSCI_PREFIX_DIR`.
+For now we check for both so that the same EasyConfig can also be used to install EasyBuild for older versions of the Cray PE.